les-tontons-crafters/xtrem-tdd/content/Flavours/pure-function.md

 - **Lazy evaluation** : we can delay function evaluation only when it's actually needed

 ## Problems
-- `How could we design more robust code ?`
+- `How could we design more robust code?`
-- `How could we write more predictive code ?`
+- `How could we write more predictive code?`

 ## How to
 Take some habits :